Anytime valid and asymptotically optimal inference driven by predictive recursion: The PRe-process's asymptotic growth rate

 Here we offer some explanation and intuition.
 First, compactness of the mixing distribution support $\UU$ in Condition~\ref{cond:support} is difficult to relax, but the fact that $\UU$ can be taken arbitrarily large means that this imposes effectively no practical constraints on the user.
 Continuity of the kernel can be relaxed, but at the expense of a much more complicated condition; the reader interested in this can consult Equation~(7) in \citet{dixit.martin.revisiting} and the relevant discussion.
 Condition~\ref{cond:weights} says simply that the weights must be vanishing to ensure convergence but not too quickly since the algorithm needs an opportunity to learn; the requirement in \eqref{eq:weights} is just right for this.
 Condition~\ref{cond:integrable} is non-trivial but holds for Gaussian and other exponential family distributions thanks to the compactness of $\UU$ in Condition~\ref{cond:support}.
 Finally, Condition~\ref{cond:condition4} concerns the quality of the mixture model itself.
 One cannot hope to achieve quality estimation/inference in any sense if the ``best'' member of the mixture model differs considerably from the true density $p^\star$.
 Equation \eqref{eq:condition4} is just a particular way to say that $p^\star$ and $q^\star$ do not differ by too much.

-Once the user makes his/her specification of the mixture model, Condition~\ref{cond:integrable} determines a set of true densities $p^\star$ for which the PR algorithm will provide consistent estimation.
-Indeed, Theorem~1 in \citet{mt-prml} states that, under Conditions~\ref{cond:support}--\ref{cond:integrable}, the PR estimator $\hat q_{X^n}$ satisfies $K(p^{\star}, \hat q_{X^n}) \to \inf_{q \in \convex} K(p^{\star}, q)$ with $P^\star$-probability~1 as $n \to \infty$.
-The user, of course, can vary the mixture model specification to tailor the PR algorithm toward what they expect $p^\star$ to look like.
-But we need more than consistency for our purposes here, and Conditions~\ref{cond:condition4} further restricts the set of true densities to those for which the PR algorithm can give us the ``more'' that we need here.
+Once the user makes his/her specification of the mixture model, Condition~\ref{cond:integrable} determines a set of true densities $p^\star$ for which the $\pr$ algorithm will provide consistent estimation.
+Indeed, Theorem~1 in \citet{mt-prml} states that, under Conditions~\ref{cond:support}--\ref{cond:integrable}, the $\pr$ estimator $\hat q_{X^n}$ satisfies $K(p^{\star}, \hat q_{X^n}) \to \inf_{q \in \convex} K(p^{\star}, q)$ with $P^\star$-probability~1 as $n \to \infty$.
+The user, of course, can vary the mixture model specification to tailor $\pr$ toward what they expect $p^\star$ to look like.
+But we need more than consistency for our purposes here, and Conditions~\ref{cond:condition4} further restricts the set of true densities to those for which the $\pr$ algorithm can give us the ``more'' that we need.

-\subsection{Proof of Theorem~\ref{thm:efficient}}
+\subsection{Proof of Theorem~2}

+As explained in the main text, Theorem~2 is a consequence of the following property of $\pr$: